-Once you've switched on the slideshow by clicking Enable, you can start customizing the layout and transitions of your slides.
+If you've switched on the slideshow by clicking Enable, you can start customizing the layout and transitions of your slides.

 Launch's slideshow comes with two Layout options: Full width (which spans the width of the browser, but not the height) and Full window (which will expand into the navigation area).
-Select the layout you want to use from the dropdown menu.

 This is where you'll upload the images you want to use and customize the text overlays.
-Begin by clicking on Slideto expand the settings.
+Begin by clicking on Slide to expand the settings.

 In the fields above, you can specify the Text alignment (left, right, or center) and Text style (light or dark).
-Experiment with the default text to make sure the text is legible against your image.

 Below, you can also specify the Overlay and Overlay opacity from the dropdown menus.
 Here are your options:

-- Primary color will use the Primary color for a single-color overlay.
+- Primary color will use the Primary color for a single-color overlay

-- Secondary color will use the secondary color for a single-color overlay.
+- Secondary color will use the secondary color for a single-color overlay